jonwis/jonwis.github.io/notes/winrt-design/strong_vs_weak_typing.md

 # Strong Typing is Always Preferable

-While it’s attractive to use a "property bag" of typed values to avoid WinRT IDL definition & implementation costs, the end-to-end cost of defining a property-bag data-schema-contract is much higher than just providing strongly typed things.
+While it's attractive to use a "property bag" of typed values to avoid WinRT IDL definition & implementation costs, the end-to-end cost of defining a property-bag data-schema-contract is much higher than just providing strongly typed things.